ksegaba/Genomic_Prediction_rrBLUP/README.md

 ## References
 Endelman, J.B.
 2011.
 Ridge regression and other kernels for genomic selection with R package rrBLUP.
 Plant Genome 4:250-255.

+Scheet P, Stephens M (2006).
+A Fast and Flexible Statistical Model for Large-Scale Population Genotype Data: Applications to Inferring Missing Genotypes and Haplotypic Phase.
+American Journal of Human Genetics 78:629–644